...and then, there were two | Northwest Arkansas Photography Studio

 Years ago, I met Jared at a local bike shop.
 Jared was already an accomplished photographer with a unique eye for making images.
 We quickly struck up a conversation and a friendship over bicycles and cameras.
 And then, I started getting his family’s Christmas Cards; Each one, more outrageous and hilarious than the last.
 We started meeting up for drinks here and there.
 And over time and many Ozark Beers and Black Apple Ciders, we began to share our personal and professional hopes and dreams as well as tell horror stories of how we broke camera equipment on photoshoots, bad cycling crashes and other war stories from the trenches of professional photography.

 At some point, I felt compelled to say that if I ever decided to work with someone, it would be someone like Jared.
 Or better yet, Jared!
 We worked together on a couple of shoots and it was then that I finally began to realize that the change I needed was someone else working with me, both to alleviate some of the day to day stress and also, to push me and challenge me creatively.
 And so a few weeks back, we officially decided to work together as Novo Studio.
-After many discussions with with our spouses, our close colleagues and clients and with each other, we are officially telling everyone.
+And now, we are officially telling everyone.

 Together, we will be offering Commercial Photography and Video services as well as limited availability for Wedding Photography.
 Moving forward, we will continue to work with our own separate clients as well as tackle larger projects together.
 And of course, there will also be plenty of shenanigans to share.
 So please join me in welcoming Jared to Novo Studio.